happihound/Apex-Analysis-Toolset/README.md

 - **Game Zone Extraction**: Houses a specialized function to extract the game zone from the map, with special handling techniques for certain aspect ratios.
 - **Target Detection**: Although the implementation details are truncated, it suggests the ability to detect targets on the game map.

-**Visual Element**:
-- **[Space for Processed User Map Image Samples]**: A display of processed game map images, emphasizing the cropping, feature extraction, and other transformations carried out by this class.

 ---

 ### Zone Timer Tracker <a name="zone-timer-tracker"></a>